 Due to the coronavirus (COVID-19) pandemic, we will continue to deliver the UC London Advice Project training courses online, via Zoom.
 There will be five training courses in 2021, held in March, May, July, October and December.

-Please find further details below and email [email protected] to express an interest.
+Please find further details and the form to complete to express an interest.

 The UC London advice service is running as normal, please see details below.